-The OP company submits that the petitioner was employed in the OP company as the Medical Representative in 1992 and due to his inappropriate behaviour at workplace, his negligence for work, for not delivering the work assigned, etc., chargesheet was submitted against him by the company and subsequently domestic enquiry was initiated and after holding domestic enquiry the enquiry officer submitted his report and findings holding him guilty of the charges of misconduct and sufficient opportunities were given to him to prove himself and the OP company has never recognised any union or council and in the Grievance Committee the dispute was discussed and settled amicably from time to time and due to COVID 19 period the Grievance Committee could not function and during post lockdown period the OP company decided to promote pharmaceutical products and sell it in the kirana stores and making 25 calls including kirana stores is not connected with the show cause notice or chargesheet given to the petitioner and for misconduct of any worker the OP company has right to take action according to law and for serious acts of misconduct in employment chargesheet was submitted against the petitioner and for illness of the petitioner the company gave him option to attend the enquiry either virtually or physically and as per the service rules of the company, the petitioner has to take assistance of a co-employee and he did not attend the enquiry and did not produce any evidence in his support and then according to law he was dismissed from his service and the company submitted his statements to the Joint Labour Commissioner, W.B. and this Court has no jurisdiction to try this case because according to the service rules, only Bengaluru Court has the jurisdiction to consider any dispute and all the allegations of the petitioner in this case are false.
+The OP company submits that the petitioner was employed in the OP company as the Medical Representative in 2004 and due to his different acts of misconduct, chargesheet was submitted against him by the company and subsequently domestic enquiry was initiated and after holding domestic enquiry the enquiry officer submitted his report and findings holding him guilty of the charges of misconduct and sufficient opportunities were given to him to prove himself and the OP company has never recognised any union or council and in the Grievance Committee the dispute was discussed and settled amicably from time to time and for misconduct of any worker the OP company has right to take action according to law and for serious acts of misconduct in employment chargesheet was submitted against the petitioner and then according to law he was dismissed from his service and the company submitted his statements to the Joint Labour Commissioner, W.B. and this Court has no jurisdiction to try this case because according to the service rules, only Bengaluru Court has the jurisdiction to consider any dispute and all the allegations of the petitioner in this case are false.
 Hence, the OP company has prayed for dismissal of this case.